AF72/odin-recipes/README.md

 # odin-recipes

-Create a web page with same HTML knowledge acquired in "The Odin Project"
+Create a web page with some HTML knowledge acquired in "The Odin Project"